zorroblue/prisma/server/README.md

 You can test this server by

-`python app.py`
+1. `python app.py`

 The flask app would run at port 5000
+Skip step 2 if you aren't behind a proxy.

-Then tunnel your SSH connection
+2. Then tunnel your SSH connection

 `ssh -L 8090:<server-ip>:5000 username@server -N`

 You tunnel the SSH connection to port 8090(any free port would be fine) on your local system

-You can access the API endpoint by sending an appropriate POST request to `https://localhost:8090/upload/'
+3. You can access the API endpoint by sending an appropriate POST request to `https://localhost:8090/upload/'

 # fast-neural-style :city_sunrise: :rocket: